hazelcast/hazelcast-jet-reference-manual/src/webpage.md

 to all ordinals.
 This is the most typical case and allows easy replication of a data stream across several edges.

-In the DAG-building API the default value of the ordinal is 0.
-There must be no gaps in ordinal assignment, which means a vertex will have inbound edges with ordinals 0..N and outbound edges with ordinals 0..M.
+Whenever not explicitly stated, edge ordinal is assumed to be 0.
+There must be no gaps in ordinal assignment, which means the vertex will have inbound edges with ordinals 0..N and outbound edges with ordinals 0..M.

 ### Source and sink